Sperm donation stories – why become a donor? Quotes, experiences, motivations & more

 “It came about originally because of a long chat I had with my grandfather about being a decent person.
 I didn’t think I was a bad person, but I started to speculate that I could do more.
 I realised this was one of the things where I could actually make a difference.
 I could help childless couples, so they could experience having children.”

 “Naturally, there’s a financial aspect to it and, as a student, it’s nice to get a little extra with my student grant allowance.”
-(The compensation the donors receive is not a payment, but for time, effort and transportation.)

-Have you considered the children you’re helping to create?
+And the children you’ve helped to create?

 We have shown that we can certainly foster children and give them a really good life, even though they are not genetically related to their parents, and from that perspective it’s easy to be a donor.”